 ABSTRACT: I study the effect of task difficulty on workers’ effort.
 I find that task difficulty has an inverse-U effect on effort and that this effect is quantitatively large, especially when compared to the effect of conditional monetary rewards.
 Difficulty acts as… more »

 Published in 2022 in Experimental Economics, Volume 25.

 AUTHORS: Glenn W. Harrison, Andre Hofmeyr, Harold Kincaid, Brian Monroe, Don Ross, Mark Schneider and J. Todd Swarthout

-ABSTRACT: The COVID-19 pandemic presents a remarkable opportunity to put to work all of the research that has been undertaken in past decades on the elicitation and structural estimation… more »
+ABSTRACT: The COVID-19 pandemic presents a remarkable opportunity to put to work all of the research that has been undertaken in past decades on the… more »

 Published in 2015 in Experimental Economics, Volume 18, Issue 2.